top of page

 Are your eyes are itching, burning, tearing, or you feel like something is stuck inside your eyes?
 It is no secret that dry eyes can negatively affect our performance, our mood, and our quality of life.

-Discover which important characteristics you should be looking for in lubricating eye drops to guarantee optimal lubrication.
+Discover the need-to-know features to look for in lubricating eye drops to ensure optimal lubrication.

 Allergies

-Did you know that it can be difficult to differentiate between a dry eye and an allergic eye?
+Did you know that it may be difficult to differentiate between a dry eye and an allergic eye?
 This happens because both can present similar symptoms.

 Discover how, with the intuition of nature, you can protect your eyes against allergens and retain lubrication.

-Did you know that we tend to blink less while looking at screens?
-Not blinking enough while watching a screen may be causing your tears to evaporate faster and compromising both your work and leisure time.
-Discover the powerful combination of optimal lubrication and the reduction of excessive tear evaporation.
+Did you know that we tend to blink less when using screens?
+Not blinking enough may cause your tears to evaporate faster and affect both your work and leisure time.

 Post-surgery